Amantini1997/FromUbuntu/AIP/Lectures.md

 ##  Problems With EHC

-- Can lead to a dead end and not find a soltuion;
+- Can lead to a dead end and not find a solution;
 - If FF fails, resort to systematic Best first search from the START!!;
 - Searching on a plateau is expensive.